gambitph/Titan-Framework/readme.txt

 4. Sample code on how to create admin pages and options

 == Changelog ==

+= 1.9.1 =
+* Fixed: in some setups, saving options in a tab resets other tabs

 = 1.9 =
 * Major performance and speed optimizations, now is less process & memory intensive